geigerzaehler/beets-check/README.md

 * `integrity: no` Don’t use third party tools to check the integrity of a file.
 * `threads: 4` Use four threads to compute checksums.
+* `backup: no` Don’t keep a backup of the original when fixing a file.

 License